If you have an inguinal hernia, a surgery can fix it.

 Are there any alternatives to surgery?

 Inguinal hernias can be repaired using keyhole surgery and this may be appropriate for you.
 You can sometimes control the hernia with a truss (padded support belt) or simply leave it alone.
-It will not go away without an operation.
+It will not get better without surgery.

 Various anaesthetic techniques are possible.
 The operation usually takes about 45 minutes.
-Your surgeon will make a cut in your groin and remove the 'hernial sac'.
-They will strengthen the muscle layer with stitches and will usually insert a synthetic mesh to cover the weak spot, and then close your skin.
+Your surgeon will make a cut on your groin and remove the 'hernial sac'.
+They will strengthen the muscle layer with stitches, usually inserting a synthetic mesh to cover the weak spot, and then close your skin.

 What complications can happen?